I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 Old IBM models– F2 key

-IBM ThinkPad (new models)– Hold the F1 key
+IBM ThinkPad (newer models)– Hold the F1 key

-IBM ThinkPad (old models)– Ctrl+Alt+Ins keys with the cursor in the upper right corner
+IBM ThinkPad (older models)– Ctrl+Alt+Ins keys with the cursor in the upper right corner

 Mircon– Keys F1, F2, or Del